doolin/prykata/pry.md

 ### The ulterior motives...

-1. Inspire interest in Pry and friends
+1. Inspire interest in Pry & friends
+1. Demo a few capabilities (including in Rails)
 1. Acquire audience feedback on future direction of this talk

 ## Feedback!